awpark/FishParasite8910/README.md

 ### Goals:

-I want to be able to predict parasite occurrences given a set of host species.
-To do this, I aim to apply different machine learning algorithms (SVM, BRT, random forest), more traditional methods (logistic regression), and (maybe) develop a method using density ratio estimation to determine predictive accuracy of trained models, and perhaps provide information on which host traits are most informative to predict parasite occurrences.

-This is super general, but I plan to make it a bit more targeted soon.
+* To predict parasite occurrence among a suite of potential host species for a large number of freshwater fish parasites.

+* To determine the relative importance of geography, host traits, and parasite community structure in constraining what hosts a parasite infects.

+Supplement:

+* To determine how predictive power varies as a function of parasite taxonomy or host specificity.